Organic Farm Diary — Records Every Certified Farmer Must Keep

 This guide walks you through exactly what records to maintain, in what format, and what inspectors look for during an audit visit.

-Record 1 — Input Purchase Bills
+What Is Record 1 — Input Purchase Bills?

 Every input you buy and apply to your farm must have a corresponding purchase bill.
 This is the most scrutinised document in any organic audit.
 The bill must show: